algorand/go-algorand/data/transactions/logic/README.md

 ### Arithmetic

-For one-argument ops, `X` is the last element on the stack.
+For one-argument ops, `X` is the last element on the stack, which is typically replaced by a new value.

 For two-argument ops, `A` is the previous element on the stack and `B` is the last element on the stack.
 These typically result in popping A and B from the stack and pushing the result.